-During the recovery period, it may be necessary for the dog to wear a protective collar in order to prevent it from biting at the hemorrhoids and further aggravating them.
-Measures should also be taken to prevent them from dragging their bottom across the floor in a bid to sooth the irritation, as this too can cause problems.
+During the recovery period, it may be necessary for your furry companion to wear a protective collar in order to prevent them from biting at the hemorrhoids and further aggravating them.
+Measures should also be taken to prevent them from dragging their bottom across the floor in a bid to soothe the irritation, as this too can cause problems.

 How Are Hemorrhoids Similar In Dogs and Humans?

 Although there are clear differences between the ways in which dogs and members of other species suffer from the condition, there are some clear parallels to be found.

 In all animals, if hemorrhoids are left untreated and the root cause is not resolved, there is a high probability that the condition will get worse.
 This can lead to extreme discomfort, internal bleeding, and bacterial infections.

 Hardened stools can be a cause and aggravating factor for the growths, meaning that all animals can benefit from more fiber being added to their diet in order to aid the passing of feces.

 Older animals are especially susceptible to hemorrhoids, mainly as a result of poor dietary habits and an increased incidence of other potentially related health problems such as gastrointestinal issues.

 How Are Hemorrhoids Different In Dogs and Humans?